gicentre/elm-vega/README.md

 There is a [demand for good visualization packages with Elm](https://package.elm-lang.org/packages/elm/svg/latest), especially ones that incorporate good practice in visualization design.
-[Vega](https://vega.github.io/vega/) provides a theoretically robust and flexible grammar for specifying visualization design but is based on the JSON format. elm-vega provides a typed functional mapping of Vega, so affording the advntages of the Elm language in building up higher level visualization functions.
+[Vega](https://vega.github.io/vega/) provides a theoretically robust and flexible grammar for specifying visualization design but is based on the JSON format. elm-vega provides a typed functional mapping of Vega, so affording the advantages of the Elm language in building up higher level visualization functions.
 Because Vega is widely used, you can take advantage of the many thousands of visualizations already shared in the Vega language.

 **Characteristics of elm-vega**